UmeanNever/NovelSum/README.md

   <summary><b>Text Data Format (for embedding)</b></summary>

 ```
-Create a detailed and exhaustive HTML guide to assist potential buyers in making a well-informed decision when purchasing a laptop.
+Create a detailed and exhaustive HTML guide to assist potential buyers in making a well-informed decision when purchasing a laptop.\n ...\n ...
-...
 ```
 </details>